univ-of-utah-marriott-library-apple/privacy_services_manager/README.md

 ### TCC Services

-Apple in fact has multiple TCC.db database files in any given installation of OS X 10.8 or newer (though none of them exist until the appropriate service is requested access to).
-There is one for each user, in their `~/Library/Application Support/com.apple.TCC` folder, and there is one root database, located in `/Library/Application Support/com.apple.TCC`.
-The local databases (those in each user's directory) are responsible for *Contacts* access and *iCloud* access.
+In any given installation of OS X 10.8 or newer, there can be multiple TCC.db database files (though none of these files exists until the appropriate service is requested access to).
+There is one for each user, in their `~/Library/Application Support/com.apple.TCC/` folder, and there is one root database, located in `/Library/Application Support/com.apple.TCC/`.
+The local databases (those in each user's directory) are responsible for *Contacts* access and *iCloud (Ubiquity)* access.
 The settings for these applications are granted on a per-user, per-application basis this way.
 However, *Accessibility* permissions are stored (and must be stored) in the `/Library/...` database.
 I assume this is due to the nature of those types of applications that request *Accessibility* access (they are granted some freedoms to the machine that could potentially be undesirable, so administrative access is required to add them).

 This script will add *Accessibility* requests to the `/Library/...` database (assuming it is run with root permissions).
 The other requests will be added to the TCC database file located at `~/Library/Application Support/com.apple.TCC/TCC.db`.
 This is Apple's default directory for an individual user's settings.